 ADHD is a neurodevelopmental disorder that affects around

-However, there remain many unanswered questions about how useful it is, and its safety, especially for children and young people.
+There remain many unanswered questions about how useful it is, and its safety, especially for children and younger people.

 In recent years, marijuana has made news as an alternative treatment for a variety of health conditions, including pain and mental health problems.

-Some schools of thought suggest that ADHD migt stem from a
+Some schools of thought suggest that ADHD might stem from a

 As a neurotransmitter, dopamine is a chemical that transmits signals between nerve cells in the brain.
-Dopamine is believed to affect thought processes, including memory and attention.
+Dopamine may affect thought processes, including memory and attention.

-Substances in recreational drugs, such as marijuana, lead to the production of more dopamine in the reward center of the brain.
+Substances in recreational drugs such as marijuana can lead to the production of more dopamine in the reward center of the brain.